-Sexual Health is Important
+Sexual Health

 Sexual health is a significant aspect of overall health.
 Sexual dysfunction can be an early warning sign of underlying health issues that in some cases can be life threatening.
 Age and chronic medical conditions are common causes of declining sexual function.
 Sometimes medications or surgeries can interfere with normal sexual function.
 Psychological stress can play a role as well.
 Poor lifestyle choices can undermine sexual health as well.
 Dr Aaron Spitz provides expert evaluation and treatment to restore and preserve sexual health for men.
 He is a recognized leader in the field of male sexual health.
 In fact, he wrote the book.